-The Board of Trustees (the "Board") has established the following shares of the Fund: Primary Shares and Service Shares ("Shares").
+The Board of Trustees (the "Board") has established two classes of shares of the Fund, known as Institutional Shares and Service Shares ("Shares").
+Effective September 30, 2011, the Fund's former Institutional Service Shares were redesignated as Service Shares.
 This SAI relates to both classes of Shares.
-The Fund's investment adviser is Federated Equity Management Company of Pennsylvania and the Fund's sub-adviser is Federated Global Investment Management Corp. (collectively, the "Adviser").
+The Fund's investment adviser is Federated Investment Management Company (the "Adviser").
+Prior to June 29, 2020, the Trust and Fund were named Federated Income Securities Trust and Federated Intermediate Corporate Bond Fund, respectively.